mattyschell/dtm2cloud/src/test/layermatrix.md

 | | PostGIS tax_lot_point | 3 records to label each lot |
 | | PostGIS tax_lot_polygon |  3 separate lots (preventing unique key on bbl) |

-A list of puzzling candidates, likely all similar to the above.
+A list of puzzling candidates.
 These are legacy duplicate bbl tax_lot_point records (multiple labels) that correspond to unique tax_lot_polygon_sdo records where the tax_lot_polygon_sdo is a single outer ring.

+Roughly half of these are duplicates (or more) where the shapes are visible at scale.
+The other half are slivers.
+Then there is 5061560032 which is a completely duplicated and coincident lot.

 | BBL |
 | ------------- |